 Frequently Asked Questions

-- must be in good material condition
+- in good material condition

 Just because it is not possible to scan a document, doesn’t mean that it is not possible to view the inventory number.
 When the documents are public and in good material state it is always possible to view them in the reading room.